Cloud VPN Services Market Size and Share

 By Component: Services Acceleration Outpaces Software Dominance

 Software still underpins 62.7% of 2024 revenue as large enterprises keep granular control over policy management.
 Managed services, however, deliver the strongest upside at a 25.3% CAGR to 2030 as organizations contend with hiring gaps and operational complexity.
-The cloud VPN market size for services is projected to widen sharply, buoyed by subscription models that bundle 24/7 monitoring, incident response, and compliance reporting.
+The cloud VPN services market size for services is projected to widen sharply, buoyed by subscription models that bundle 24/7 monitoring, incident response, and compliance reporting.
 Providers showcase rapid deployment; Watercare enabled Zscaler Private Access for 800 users across 1,300 sites in half a day.
 The segment’s growth also links to multi-cloud sprawl, where specialized skills are necessary to optimize performance across diverse platforms.

 Managed-service adoption spreads across verticals.
 Healthcare providers seek turnkey options due to stringent data privacy mandates, while mid-sized manufacturers rely on MSPs to secure distributed plants.
 Vendors invest in automation and AI-powered analytics to scale support without proportionally expanding headcount.
 As economies of scale strengthen, service pricing narrows relative to self-managed software licensing, improving total-cost-of-ownership for resource-constrained buyers.
-The services boom contributes repeatedly to overall cloud VPN market momentum during the forecast horizon.
+The services boom contributes repeatedly to overall cloud VPN services market momentum during the forecast horizon.

-Cloud VPN Market
+Cloud VPN Services Market: Market Share by Component

 Image © Mordor Intelligence.
 Reuse requires attribution under CC BY 4.0.